uppedtrout/Better-config/README.md

 gone.
 Recite thine thanksgiving to the Gods upon thine altar, strike the Sword of the Watcher that It may depart, and give the incantation of INANNA which say how she conquered the realm of the Underworld and vanquisheth KUTULU.
-All Idimmu will vanish thereby and thou wilt be thus free to depart the Gate and extinguish the Fire.Downloaded from www.holybooks.com Thou mayest not call upon NANNA till thou hast passed the Gate of NANNA.
+All Idimmu will vanish thereby and thou wilt be thus free to depart the Gate and extinguish the Fire.
+Thou mayest not call upon NANNA till thou hast passed the Gate of NANNA.
 Thou mayest not call NEBO until his Gate hast thou passed.
 Similarly for the rest of the Gates.
 When thou hast ascended to the limit of the Ladder of Lights, thou wilt have knowledge